 All DUI treatment programs have some compulsory educational sessions.

 These sessions emphasize the dangers of drunk driving and also highlight the social and legal ramifications of a DUI conviction.

 The exit interview will help to reinforce what you have learned during the treatment program, and will also help the treatment provider to evaluate the program.

 DUI Treatment Program at Renaissance Recovery

-If you need to complete a court-mandated DUI treatment program and you are free to choose the program, we can help you here at Renaissance Recovery’s Orange County rehab.
+If you need to complete a court-mandated DUI treatment program and you are free to choose the program, we can help you here at Orange County rehab.

 Beyond this, we can also help you address the root cause of your alcohol use disorder through our personalized outpatient treatment programs.
 With medication-assisted treatment combined with psychotherapy and counseling, we’ll help you move beyond alcohol use disorder and minimize the chance of a second DUI.

-All you need to do is reach out to admissions at 866.330.9449 to get help for an Orange County DUI.
+All you need to do is reach out to our addiction hotline at 866.330.9449 to get help for an Orange County DUI.